dolthub/dolt/doc/decent/about.md

 Read the [Noms design overview](https://github.com/attic-labs/noms/blob/master/doc/decent/intro.md).

+## Status

+For overall status of the database, see [../../README.md#status].

+For the decentralized use case in particular: we are fairly confident in this approach and are actively looking for partners to work with to build it out.

+- [x] Demonstrate core concept of using Noms to continuously sync across many users (Done!
+See noms-chat demos)
+- [ ] Demonstrate using libp2p or similar to traverse NATs
+- [ ] Investigate backing IPFS with Noms rather than the reverse - this should improve stability and dramatically improve local performance
+- [ ] Demonstrate using IPFS with a schema that permits nodes to disappear

 **_If you’d like to use noms in your project we’d love to hear from you_**: drop us an email ([noms@attic.io](mailto:noms@attic.io)) or send us a message in slack ([slack.noms.io](http://slack.noms.io)).